Hundreds protest LGBTQ bills at Iowa state Capitol

 A group of students who organized a statewide school walkout last week spoke at the rally, saying they plan to continue to oppose the legislation.
 The Iowa Queer Student Alliance is hosting another rally in the state Capitol this coming Wednesday, the group said.

-“We have shown up time after time and we’re not going away,” said Emma Mitchell, the group’s founder.
+“We have shown up time after time, and we’re not going away,” Emma Mitchell, the group’s founder, said.